-The conflict between Israel and Hamas-ruled Gaza, which resulted in 2009 cease fire (although fighting has continued since then), though not directly related with the Arab League is usually also included as part of the Israeli-Palestinian conflict and hence the Arab-Israeli conflict.
+The conflict between Israel and Hamas-ruled Gaza, which resulted in the 2009 ceasefire (although fighting has continued since then), though not directly related with the Arab League is usually also included as part of the Israeli-Palestinian conflict and hence the Arab-Israeli conflict.

-Despite the peace agreements with Egypt and Jordan and the generally existing cease fire, the Arab world and Israel generally remain at odds with each other over specific territory.
+Despite the peace agreements with Egypt and Jordan and the generally existing cease-fire, the Arab world and Israel generally remain at odds with each other over a specific territory.

 Religious aspects of the conflict

-Contemporary history of the Arab-Israeli conflict is very much affected by Christian, Jewish and Muslim religious beliefs and their interpretations of the idea of the chosen people in their policies with regard to the “Promised Land” and the “Chosen City” of Jerusalem.
+The contemporary history of the Arab-Israeli conflict is very much affected by Christian, Jewish, and Muslim religious beliefs and their interpretations of the idea of the chosen people in their policies with regard to the “Promised Land” and the “Chosen City” of Jerusalem.